CPAN-Security/security.metacpan.org/presentations/NOTES.md

 # Thoughts around SBOM

-- The notion of "lifecycles" need to _explicitly_ include Open Source ecosystem patterns
+- Any notion of "life-cycles" need to _explicitly_ include Open Source ecosystem patterns
-- From an open source ("volunteer-developed") perspective, it is _not_ OK to use wildly different terminology to describe the same things, and to use the same terminology to describe different things across the interop landscape.
-This means that a common glossary/ontology
+- From an open source ("volunteer-developed") perspective, it is _not_ OK to use wildly different terminology to describe the same things, and to use the same terminology to describe different things across the interoperability landscape.
+This means that a common glossary/ontology is needed.
 - Open Source ecosystems have a couple packaging patterns that need to be represented correctly
     - without upstream dependencies
     - with upstream dependencies that are resolved at (post publishing/republishing) build time, e.g. by a developer
     - with upstream dependencies that are resolved at (post publishing, pre republishing) repackaging time, e.g. by a packager or re-packager
     - with upstream dependencies that are resolved at (pre publishing) packaging time, and therefore included/embedded in the published package, e.g. by an open source author.
-    - with with upstream dependencies that are resolved dynamically at runtime, e.g. a framework auto-updating plugins.
+    - with with upstream dependencies that are resolved dynamically at runtime, e.g. a auto-updating application plugins.
-- SBOM Perspective is skewed, and too business/product centric.
+- SBOM Perspective is skewed, and too business/product-centric.
-    - Content modifications (applied security or interop patches)
+    - Content modifications (applied security or interoperability patches)
     - Dependency modifications (applied security dependency fixes)
     - Metadata modifications (added packaging step metadata, or corrections)

 - Data- and process-centric perspectives are not user friendly
-    - instead, use tems that are descriptive from a role-centric perspective
+    - instead, use terms that are descriptive from a role-centric perspective

 - Open Source software is "second-party software".
 "First-party software" is "my software".
 "Second-party software" is "our software", "Third-party software" is "their software"
     - Second-party software is a major source of "unknown" dependencies today
     - Much of this comes from a combination of institutional upgrade fear
 - With >80% of all software depending on volunteer efforts in Open Source communities, it's much more important to do things that makes it easier for these to participate
-    - ISO and ECMA standards aren't that useful (they are for another audience)
+    - ISO and ECMA standards aren't that useful at this time.
+These standards are still under development, so any standardization at this time is just song-and-dance for a corporate/low-competence audience.
-    - Ease of implemenation and technical elegance ("fun stuff") is much more important!
+    - Ease of implementation and technical elegance ("fun stuff") is much more important!
     - Double work is wasted work.
-Who wants two standards for SBOMs?
+Who wants two-tree standards for SBOMs?
 Whatever is blocking these communities from converging, MUST be removed.
 Any reasons for this blockage is insignificant against the need for lowering the bar of participation for volunteer communities out there.
         - This probably with establishing a comprehensive ontology (common terminology) for the whole SBOM field, and have each party commit to implement it in their standards.
     - Open Source ecosystems must be shown – in obvious terms – that they are a core component for any software lifecycle that SBOMs intend to be used in.
 [Picture of a "life cycle" from CDX]
         - From a roles perspective, these life cycles must include _all_ activities that are done in Open Source ecosystems: Owner, Author, Custodian, Packager, Patcher, Curator, Publisher, Developer, Tester, Builder, Deployer, SecOps, Consumer, and Auditor.